gaehlerm/SoftwareEngineering/README.md

 Hand in hand with testing comes Dependency Injection (DI).
 There are many things for which writing tests will be brittle.
 Files can be deleted, the network connection might fail, timestamp comparisons will return a different result at some point, etc. These are all issues that should be addressed with DI.
 Inject a mock file or a fake timestamp into the function, and your tests will become much more stable.

+## Pay Now or Pay More Later

+This is a very well known issue.
+If you hurry writing your code, you pile up technical debt that will slow you down on the long run.
+If you don't fix it now, you pay the price along the way.
+Now this sounds terrible and it may be.
+But it's not always as terrible as it sounds.
+Because later your company will have grown and you will have more resources to fix the technical debt.

+Just imagine Amazon.
+The first version of the website was very basic.
+It was just a list of books that you could search using the author name or the book title.
+Of course, from a current point of view, this is very basic.
+But it was enough to get started.
+And now, 30 years later, they rewrote the whole website several times.
+Jeff Bezos doesn't care anymore about the few thousand dollars he payed for the first version of his website.
+He was fast, and that was more important.

+That being said, you have to know where you can go fast and where technical debt will bite you right away.
+For example, it is always worth setting up your CI/CD environment properly, unless you work on a really small project.
+Unit tests also pay off quite quickly.
+On the other hand, it is not worth searching for appropriate variable names for hours.
+Ok is usually good enough.

 Part 5: Programming